Monday, August 8, 2011

 No, Logan being brought into such a game is not the disgrace I'm talking about, and it's certainly not the disgrace you're likely thinking of.

 In the top of the 7th, Super Punk Josh Beckett gave way to Matt Albers.
 With 2 outs, Brett Gardner hit a home run over the bullpens and into the Fenway bleachers.
 Must have been about 420 feet.
 Probably the longest home run of his career.
-And had the lead held, the biggest hit of his career.
+And had the lead held, it would have been the biggest hit of his career.
 It was 2-1 Yankees.

 The next batter was Derek Jeter.
 Albers hit him.